ocelotl/bonsai/README.rst

 1. The sentence segmentator, the model that transforms a document into sentences.
-2. The sentence analyzer, the model that analyzes if a sentence is a formal normative sentence, an informal normative sentence or a non-normative sentence.
+2. The sentence classifier, the model that classifies a sentence into a formal normative sentence, an informal normative sentence or a non-normative sentence.
 3. The sentence generator, the model that generates a formal normative sentence for an informal normative sentence.